Definiton Thumbnail

 In summary, there are three requirements that a thumbnail should meet:

-- Provide information about the content
+- Information about the content

-- Spark interest
+- Arouse interest

 - Increase curiosity